Board of Directors

 Craig Swift-McNair, General Manager, Woollahra Municipal Council

-I was first elected to the LG Professionals, NSW Board in 2018 and it has been one of the most rewarding aspects of my local government career to date.
+I have had the privilege of serving on the LG Professionals NSW Board since 2018 and it continues to be one of the most rewarding aspects of my local government career.

 DIRECTOR